 The Gunners appointed Mikel Arteta as the latest manager of Arsenal in December 2019.
 He initially replaced Unai Emery at the Emirates Stadium helm with the title of head coach.
 But the north London outfit awarded him the title of manager in 2020 after winning the FA Cup.

 Arteta had no previous head coaching experience before returning to Arsenal having served as their captain while a player.
 He retired as the Gunners’ skipper in 2016 before joining Pep Guardiola’s coaching staff at Manchester City.
-The Spaniard served as his assistant manager.
+The Spaniard acted as his assistant manager.

 Arsenal bought Arteta from Everton in August 2011 for £10m to bolster their midfield under Arsene Wenger.
 He appeared 150 times for the club across all competitions and won the FA Cup twice.
 While Arteta helped Manchester City win the Premier League twice as a coach.